judithyueli/mexBBFMM2D/README.md

 `QH`: the product of Q and H as given by BBFMM2D

 `QHexact`: the product of Q and H by direct multiplication

+In this mode, the code will multiply `Q` and `H` by both BBFMM2D and by direct multiplication and will compare the computational time for the two methods and give the approximation error of BBFMM2D.
+This mode is useful when one wants to determine how many Chebyshev nodes to use for a given approximation error and will take a long time because the direct multiplication is also performed.
+Caution!
+Do not use for large matrices because direct multiplication will take for ever.

 Example results for `QH` with `nCheb`=4,5,6.
 Large `nCheb` will give greater accuracy but more time consuming.